Spotlight on Ethiopia

 In Ethiopia, a country of more than 100 million people, there were no accredited pulmonary or critical care training programs just a decade ago.

-CHART-A is helping close this gap by supporting the first formal physician training programs in pulmonary, emergency, and critical care medicine—led by African clinicians and aligned with national priorities.
+CHART-A actively supports the work of the East African Training Initiative (EATI), which leads Ethiopia’s first formal physician training programs in pulmonary, emergency, and critical care medicine.
+These programs—led by African clinicians and aligned with national priorities—are building the specialist workforce needed to close this critical gap.

 Our Impact So Far